By Sean McEvoy

 One tradition about Shakespeare’s death claims that he fell fatally ill after a drinking bout with Ben Jonson and Michael Drayton.
 Illness after a session with Jonson wouldn’t seem to have been implausible.
 ‘Drink’, Drummond of Hawthornden recorded, was ‘one of the elements in which’ Jonson ‘liveth’.
 In the 1973 play Bingo Edward Bond depicts Shakespeare’s last night out with Jonson, both drinking themselves stupid.
 In the 1974 Royal Court production Jonson was played by Arthur Lowe, Dad’s Army’s Captain Mainwaring opposite John Gielgud as the bard, in an inspired piece of casting.

 Bond’s Shakespeare acquires a small phial of poison from Jonson which he uses to kill himself in despair at the failure of his plays to address the poverty and injustice of Jacobean Stratford, overwhelmed at the guilt at his own complicity in evictions caused by enclosure (in which the historical Shakespeare was also involved).
 Shakespeare’s compassion for the poor and oppressed might well seem to be evident in King Lear, for example, but as Katherine Duncan-Jones points out in her biography, what is striking about Shakespeare’s will is how little money he left to the poor and needy in comparison to other Jacobean gentlemen of similar wealth.
 Perhaps not such a saint after all?
 I would take Jonson’s advice on this one: ‘look/ Not on his picture, but on his book.’

-Sean McEvoy is editor of the Edinburgh University Press Renaissance Dramatists series.
+Sean McEvoy is editor of the Edinburgh University Press Renaissance Dramas and Dramatists series.